MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/README.md

 npm run lint    # lints the web client
 ```

+### Troubleshooting installs
+- Dependencies are pinned to published versions; `y-websocket` is pinned to `1.5.11` to avoid unavailable tags.
+- Ensure you run `npm install` from the workspace root so tools like `tsx` are installed for the server.

 ## Using the platform
 1. Start the server and the client.
 2. Open the client in your browser.
 A session ID is generated automatically and reflected in the URL.